 RENTING | PROS

-Lower Cost RV rentals are generally much cheaper than owning– unless you find yourself renting very frequently– then these costs could exceed long term ownership costs.
-However, many find that renting not only is a more financial-friendly route, but it also offers more control over finances.
+Lower Cost RV rentals can be more affordable than owning– unless you find yourself renting very frequently– then these costs could exceed long term ownership costs.
+However, many find that renting not only is a more financial-friendly route, but also offers more control over finances.
 For instance, rentals allow us to pay that one-time rental fee while basing future RV rentals on how the “vacation jar fund” is looking.

-No Commitment When it comes to renting a RV, the only commitment you have is to bring the marshmallows!
-There’s no commitment, time, or stress wrapped up into owning an RV.
+No Commitment There’s no commitment, time, or stress wrapped up into renting an RV.
 It’s a great way to test the waters and see if the RVing lifestyle is for you or not.
-As a matter of fact, if the lifestyle doesn’t work for you– you get to walk away with only a few S’more kits and marshmallow roasters on your hands.
+As a matter of fact, if the lifestyle does not work for you– you get to walk away without any worries of owning a unit.

-No Upkeep/Maintenance Speaking about commitment, RVs require a lot of maintenance.
+No Upkeep or Maintenance Speaking about commitment, RVs require a lot of maintenance.
 Many fail to factor in the time and costs when purchasing an RV.
-And let me tell you, there’s way more to it than a good wash and wax job… Renting allows you to enjoy the amazing aspects of RVing while leaving the not-so-fun-things to the owner!
+Besides, there’s way more to it than a good wash and wax job.
+Renting allows you to enjoy the amazing aspects of RVing while leaving the not-so-fun-things to the owner!

-No Storage Guess who’s not going to have a ginormous eyesore using every inch of their driveway?
+No Storage Guess who’s not going to have a ginormous eyesore taking up every inch of their driveway?
 Not you!
 Like I said, leave the responsibilities to the owner.
-Renters don’t have to worry about a place to park it when not in use or finding storage throughout the winter months.
+Renters don’t have to worry about a place to park an RV when not in use or find a storage facility throughout the winter months.

-No Tow Vehicle Needed The biggest worry on your mind is going to be how to cram all of your camping gear into the rental– NOT worrying about if your truck can haul the load… An amazing thing about renting is that some platforms allow owners to DELIVER ON SITE for you!
-All you have to do is show up to the camper already at the campsite!
+No Tow Vehicle Needed The biggest worry on your mind is going to be over the weather– NOT about your truck being able to haul the load.
+An amazing thing about renting is that some platforms allow owners to DELIVER ON SITE for you!
+All you have to do is show up to the campground!

 It’s Easy Did you know that certain rentals include add-ons that are basically the icing on the cake?
 For example, through RVshare, you can choose to have the unit delivered and set-up right at your final destination.
-This is great for vacationers who don’t have a tow vehicle capable or are nervous about towing a trailer.
-Accordingly, some owners will offer tank emptying services while others go all out and include everything you need– camping accessories, gadgets, and gear.
+This is great for vacationers who don’t have a tow vehicle capable or who are nervous about towing a trailer.
+Accordingly, some rental services will offer tank emptying, while others go all out and include everything you need– camping accessories, gadgets, and gear.
 Simply bring your personal items!
 Want to bring your pet along?
-Pet-friendly rigs are available for the furry adventurers in your family!
+Pet-friendly rigs are available for the furry adventurers in your family.
 The easy rental process and convenient options offered can make for a smooth and worry-free camp experience!

 RENTING | CONS

-Rental Fees Add Up As we mentioned on the pro side, rentals are significantly cheaper short term than owning.
-Still, considering rentals are around a hundred dollars a night– that money adds up!
-A week’s vacation can be a handful of money!
+Rental Fees Add Up As we mentioned on the pro side, RV rentals can be more affordable short term than owning.
+Still, considering rentals are around a hundred dollars a night — that money adds up.
+A week’s vacation can be a hunk of money!
 In fact, some may argue that throwing a couple hundred dollars down to rent for a short weekend can be around the same price as a payment to own an RV!
 If you find yourself frequently renting out RVs– it may be in your favor, financially, to consider purchasing your own.

-Not Yours Although some people favor renting any day over owning– some may desire their own, exclusive, vacation haven.
-Although an RV rental offers a fun and comfortable place to relax while exploring an area, they can still lack that special feeling you get when something is ALL YOURS.
+It’s Not Yours Although some people favor renting any day over owning– some may desire their own, exclusive, vacation haven.
 Unfortunately, there’s no personalizing or customizing a rental.
 In fact, you’re bound by a rental contract with a few rules in place when using someone else’s RV.

 Subject to Availability Have you ever tried to rent an RV over a holiday?
 It’s hard enough getting into a campground in the first place, let alone reserve a camper along with it!
 RV rentals are a hot commodity.
 It can be extremely difficult to find a motorhome or trailer near you that not only fits your schedule, but your family as well.

 May Not Be The Ideal RV RVs come in all shapes and sizes.
 While renting an RV is reasonable compared to purchasing, there’s no guarantee you’ll always be able to find your “dream rental” for the money spent.
-In fact, you’ve probably seen some cool RV set-ups by now around the campground to know what you like and what works best for the family.
+In fact, by now you’ve probably seen some cool RV set-ups around the campground to know what you like and what works best for your family.
 Unless you’re shopping for a rig to call your own, you had better ease up on the picky preferences when it comes to renting.

-Condition of Rig is Unknown Although you (as the renter) are not responsible for upkeep and maintaining a rental — which is a huge plus by the way– how do you know the rig you are renting has been correctly maintained over the years?
-With dozens of people renting it out a year, it’s extremely important that it is well maintained, routinely serviced, and safe for renters to use.
-Has the rental been serviced routinely?
+Condition of Rig is Unknown Although you (as the renter) are not responsible for upkeep and maintaining a rental — which is a huge plus by the way– how do you know the RV you are renting has been correctly maintained over the years?
+With dozens of people renting it out a year, it’s extremely important that it’s well maintained, routinely serviced, and safe for renters to use.
+Has the unit been serviced routinely?
 Do smoke detectors and carbon monoxide detectors work?
 Are the tires inflated correctly?
 Unfortunately, these unknowns are definitely cons of renting.
 It’s important to use a reputable rental company and ask questions!

-Driving On Eggshells Driving or towing a RV can be nerve wracking–especially when the rig isn’t your own!
-Depending on where you rent an RV from, sometimes it includes renter’s insurance if anything unfortunate is to happen.
-Nonetheless, no one wants to damage any rig, but the thought of something not belonging to you can make one a little more on edge during their “relaxing” vacation.
+Driving On Eggshells Driving or towing a RV can be nerve wracking– especially when the RV isn’t your own!
+Depending on the rental company, it will most likely include renter’s insurance if anything unfortunate is to happen.
+Nonetheless, the thought of something not belonging to you can make one a little more on edge during their “relaxing” vacation.

-Used By Others Whether hotel, vacation house, cabin, or recreational vehicle some people just don’t like the fact that the beds, bathrooms, and living quarters have been used by others.
+Used By Others Similar to hotel rooms or Airbnbs, some people just don’t like the fact that the beds, bathrooms, and living quarters have been used by others.
+Despite being used, hosts are expected to provide their RV in a clean condition.
+Likewise, rental agreements will lay out exactly how the RV should be returned.

 OWNING | PROS